Common Misconceptions about Shaken Baby Syndrome

 Interviewer: What are some of the top misconceptions that both the client and the general public have about the shaken baby syndrome?

-Paul Cramm: First and foremost, the diagnosis has fallen into disfavor with the medical community recently.
-The primary symptoms of the alleged syndrome are retinal hemorrhage, subdural hemorrhage or hematoma and cerebral edema.
+Paul Cramm: First and foremost, the diagnosis has recently received far closer scrutiny within the medical community.
+The primary symptoms of the alleged syndrome – retinal hemorrhage, subdural hemorrhage or hematoma and cerebral edema – do not always establish intentional abusive conduct.

 Unfortunately, Public Perception Is That the Parent or Caregiver Is Automatically Guilty in These Situations

 We seem to reverse the burden.
-We seem to shift the burden, community does, when they hear that a child has been injured.
+We seem to shift the burden, the community does, when they hear that a child has been injured.
 The suspicion against the care provider is overwhelming.
-Rather than a situation where people presume this person did not do anything wrong and they wait for the government to prove beyond a reasonable doubt that they did.
+Rather than a situation where people presume this person did not do anything wrong and they wait for the government to prove beyond a reasonable doubt that they did, people immediately presume that the caregiver must have lost their temper with the child and its up to the accused person to prove that they did NOT harm the child.

 It seems that the general public backlash is to presume that this person must have done something wrong and to wait and see if they can prove their innocence.
 These are cases where, as defense counsel, you really do feel that the burden is entirely reversed and your job is to prove that your client is innocent.